SydneyEWhite/PyretoClustR/README.md

     - (if run) freq_map_cluster_X.png (frequency map images for each cluster)

 6. If unsatisfied with results, edit the `config.ini` file to rerun over a wider range of possible inputs

+## Performance
+On a test dataset (2,419 solutions and 14 variables) with parameters (15 number of clusters, 6 PCA components, and outlier handling enabled) a single iteration of outlier handling, PCA, and clustering took 1.40 seconds on average over 10 trials on a Windows machine with an Intel i7 processor.
+Running the test data to iterate over 15-20 clusters, 1-9 principal components, and 30 combinations of outlier parameters (deviations: 2-3, step: 0.2, count: 2-6) took 801.65 seconds (13 minutes 21 seconds) on the same machine.

 ## Notes
  - If the user doesn't want to iterate over different values for principal components or extreme solution handeling, they can set the min/max values in the config file to the same value.
 This causes the code to only run for said singular number.